AlbertAnimates/AlbTV/README.md

 > - Check your local laws regarding IPTV playlist use.

 ---
+## ❔ FAQ

+### Where the channels came from?
+All channels come from the open-source iptv-org/iptv project on GitHub - a community-maintained database of publicly available, legal IPTV streams from broadcasters worldwide.
+The database contains streams that broadcasters themselves make publicly accessible online, such as news organisations, public broadcasters and government channels.
+Streams are not hosted on our servers and we have no control over their availability.

+### Why the streams are unplayable?
+IPTV streams are maintained by individual broadcasters, not by us or the iptv-org project.
+Streams can go offline, change URL, require geographic access (geo-blocking), or become temporarily unavailable due to server load or rights changes.
+The iptv-org community updates stream URLs regularly but there will always be some that are temporarily broken.

+### Can you add a *V*ideo *O*n *D*emand (VOD) to the playlist?
+No.

+### How channels are updated?
+Adding channels from [Free Codecs](https://free-codecs.com) is important for your collab!

+---

 ## 🧪 Tested on
 *Does it actually play?
 Here's where we've confirmed it works.
 The Welcome!!!
 HLS channel is the picky one — plain `.m3u8` streams work almost everywhere, but the HLS trailer needs a player that handles GitHub-Pages-hosted manifests.*